 The library will not be responsible for artwork not picked up at the agreed upon time.

-The library will generate press releases for the opening of an exhibition and an announcement of the exhibition will be included in the library’s monthly calendar.
+The library will generate a gallery brochure featuring the year's exhibits.
+The library will include information about the exhibits in monthly press releases, and an announcement of the exhibition will be included in the library's monthly calendar.
 The artist may send out their own publicity at their own expense.

 It is agreed that the Charleston County Public Library will not be responsible in any manner to the exhibitor or the owner for the items or fixture pertaining thereto, in the exhibition in case of theft, destruction or injury thereto from any cause.